A topic from the subject of Synthesis in Chemistry.

 Experiment Overview

-This experiment demonstrates the synthesis of amino acids using the Strecker synthesis method.
-The product, an amino acid, serves as the building block for proteins and plays crucial roles in various biological processes.
+This experiment demonstrates the synthesis of alanine, a specific amino acid, using the Strecker synthesis method.
+The Strecker synthesis is a classic method for forming α-amino acids from aldehydes (or ketones).
+Alanine, the product of this example, serves as a building block for proteins and plays crucial roles in various biological processes.

 Materials

-Potassium cyanide (toxic, handle with care) Sodium hydroxide
+• Potassium cyanide (toxic, handle with extreme care!)

 1. Prepare the Reaction Mixture:

-- Dissolve 5 ml of acetaldehyde in 20 ml of water.
+• In a suitable reaction flask, dissolve 5 mL of acetaldehyde in 20 mL of distilled water.

-- Add 10 g of ammonium chloride and 5 g of potassium cyanide to the solution.
+• Add 10 g of ammonium chloride and 5 g of potassium cyanide (carefully!) to the solution.
+Note: Potassium cyanide is extremely toxic.
+This experiment should only be performed by trained professionals in a properly equipped laboratory with appropriate safety measures in place.

 2. Heat the Reaction: